aprsa/ndpolator/docs/paper.md

 ## Function value dimensionality

 The seventh and final operating principle concerns **function value dimensionality**.
 Most interpolators assume that the function value $\mathbf F$ is a scalar; ndpolator does not make that assumption. $\mathbf F_r(x_1, \dots, x_n)$ can be a scalar or a vector or arbitrary length $R$ (within reason, of course).
 It is then a requirement that all nodes are also $R$-dimensional.
-Ndpolator will then interpolate and extrapolate all function value components separately, and yield an $r$-dimensional estimate of the function value $\mathbf F$ in the point of interest.
+Ndpolator will then interpolate and extrapolate all function value components separately, and yield an $R$-dimensional estimate of the function value $\mathbf F$ in the point of interest.

 ## Hypercube caching